-A. Each public school in a school district and each state-chartered charter school shall keep accurate records concerning membership in the public school.
-The superintendent of each school district or head administrator of a state-chartered charter school shall maintain the following reports for each twenty-day reporting period:
+A. Each local school board shall require each public school in its school district to keep accurate records concerning membership in the public school.
+The superintendent of each school district shall maintain the following reports for each twenty-day reporting period:

-(1) the basic program MEM by grade in each public school;

-(2) the early childhood education MEM;
+- (1) the basic program MEM by grade in each public school; - (2) the early childhood education MEM;